nilotpolas/MaskedHLS_LP/README.md

       This will generate the plots and the TVLA results in the same folder.

 We welcome queries and feedback.
 Please feel free to reach out to Nilotpola Sarma at s.nilotpola@iitg.ac.in.
-Apart from the authors, this code has been majorly contributed by : ([Sujeet Narayan Kamble](https://github.com/SujeetKamble120)).
+Apart from the authors, this code has been majorly contributed by : [Sujeet Narayan Kamble](https://github.com/SujeetKamble120).
 If you use this tool in your work, please cite our paper:

 **MaskedHLS: Domain-Specific High-Level Synthesis of Masked Cryptographic Designs**